ponylang/ponylang-website/content/contribute/triage.md

 +++
 ## For anyone

-The vast majority of the triaging process can be done by any member of the community, all of the following steps require no special commit access to the `ponyc` repo.
+The vast majority of the triaging process can be done by any member of the community, all of the following steps require no special commit access to the `ponyc` repository.

 ### Request missing relevant information